emercoin/docs/en/020_Blockchain_Services/001_Emercoin_NVS.md

     sendtoname <name> <amount> [comment] [comment-to]

 Send an EMC payment to the address associated with the specified <name>.
-For instance, send a donation to the owner of a EMCDNS address of a website you visit:
+For instance, send a donation to the owner of a EmerDNS address of a website you visit:
 - `amount` : EMC amount, rounded to the nearest 0.01.
 - `comment` and `comment-to` : will be stored in the local wallet, not in the blockchain.